Building the last Main Line Railway

 Catesby Tunnel and Viaduct: gcrcs159

-shafts which were sunk during the construction of Catesby tunnel.
+which were sunk at given distances along the bore of Catesby tunnel.
 At almost

 3000 yards long, it was far more efficient to both drive the bore and bring